50th Anniversary

 We moved out at the beginning of October and moved to a large flat in Queens Drive in Sth.
 Dunedin.
 We hired a large van and shifted everything ourselves.
 Rie and I were unloading the truck and the boys were running around in the large garden.
 But boys are boys and after a while we heard them crying.
 We didn’t take too much notice.
 Then Rie carried some linen inside, heard muffled crying and saw the large cabin trunk with its lid closed, when before it had been open.

-The 6 to 8 weeks we lived in that flat was like heaven after nearly 3 years spent in a 7-day dairy.
-Gerard took a temporary job at Woolworths to cover the rent and living expenses, and we had great times with the children at St Kilda beach, only a few minutes' walk from the flat.
+The 6 to 8 weeks that we lived in that flat was like heaven after having spent nearly 3 years working in a 7-day dairy.
+I took a temporary job at Woolworths to cover the rent and living expenses, and we had great times with the children at St Kilda beach, only a few minutes' walk from the flat.
 We were having a holiday even before the big one started.

 On the 2nd of January, 1963 we flew to Auckland where we spent two days in a motel.
 We boarded the Fair Sky, an Italian owned ship.
 Our cabin was right down on the lower level but it was comfortable.
 The stewards were Italian.
 They were very fond of us and helpful, especially towards little Katrina, then 9 months old.
 “Little bambina” they called her, and they made a big fuss of her.

 There also was a fancy dress party for the children.
-Our two boys entered as Adam and Eve and won first prize.
+Our two boys entered as Adam and Eve.
 We also had baby Katrina participate as a little aborigine.
 We had darkened her face with Nescafe and had her carry a cardboard boomerang, but by the time of the judging she had been crying and her wee face looked a mess.
-She got nowhere.
+The boys won first prize, but she got nowhere.

 We were on board for 6 weeks and had a wonderful holiday.
-Even a storm in the Mediterranian Sea didn’t worry us, although at one meal all the dishes, cutlery and food got wiped off the tables at one stage.
+Even a storm in the Mediterranean Sea didn’t worry us, although at one meal all the dishes, cutlery and food slid off the tables at one stage.
 People were seasick all over the place, but our whole family came through unscathed.

 But then she saw the look on my face.
 It probably looked green from misery.
 When I told her what had happened, she got a shock, too.
 However, she said that it didn’t matter.
 As long as I was safely on board in one piece.

-Our ship arrived in Holland in mid-winter.
-The Noordzee Kanaal was frozen over, and an ice breaker had to clear a path.
-We berthed at Amsterdam and almost Rie’s complete family were standing at the quayside.
+Our ship arrived at Holland in mid-winter.
+The Noordzee Kanaal was frozen over, and an ice breaker had to clear us a path.
+We berthed at Amsterdam and almost all of Rie's entire family were standing at the quayside.

 "No," came her reply, "It's your youngest one!"

 Soon after, I collected my first wages and our financial crisis belonged to the past.
-The job was pleasant.
+My job was a pleasant one.
 My two colleagues were jovial guys.
 The senior one, Henk, said to me on my 40th birthday that I could still make 25 working years at his job.
 That would guarantee me a better pension when I turned 65.
 That thought shocked me as I never intended to have a permanent job.

 That evening in bed, unable to sleep and looking through our bedroom window, I saw the cross on the steeple of the nearby church lit up with neon.
 Noticing that Rie was still awake, I asked her if that would be our lookout for the next 25 years.
 This amused her greatly, but she admitted she had been thinking along similar lines as well.
 This was the moment we both began to think in terms of returning to New Zealand.

-Then we received word from Arnhem that Opa Lucas was in hospital.
+Then, we received word from Arnhem that Opa Lucas was in hospital.
 He had suffered a stroke.
-Opa and Oma Lucas had spent Christmas with us a month before.
-We had found it strange then already that Opa asked to return home shortly after.
+Opa and Oma Lucas had spent Christmas with us only a month earlier.
+We had found it strange at the time that Opa had asked to return home shortly after.
 He must have had a foreboding, I guess.

 Taking William with me, we went to Arnhem to see him, and to see how Oma was coping.
 She was doing as well as could be expected, but my father looked bad.
-He hung on for 9 months, unable to speak or walk.
-He never really improved and he died in September, on the day that we landed in Wellington.
-He was 74 years old.
+He would hang on for 9 months, unable to speak or walk.
+(He never really improved and he died in September, on the day that we landed in Wellington.
+He was then 74 years old.)

 In April, 1964, we decided to return to New Zealand.
 We booked a passage on the Rangitane, a ship belonging to a N.Z. shipping company.
-The sailing date was the start of August.
-But first we had to sell our house and put it on the market.
+The sailing date was at the start of August.
+But first, we had to put our house on the market and sell it.
 It took about eight weeks before a buyer turned up.
 We sold the house for a decent profit which enabled us to bring a sizable amount of money with us back to New Zealand.

 All in all, we had lived in Holland for over one and a half years.
 We had enjoyed it.
-William completed a full year at school.
+William could complete a full year at primary school.
 Michael had gone to kindergarten.
-Katrina was now two years old, and Kristina was almost eight months old when we departed from Holland, first by taxi from Tilburg to Schiphol in Amsterdam, then by plane to London.
-From there we took a taxi to East London to the docks where the Rangitane lay waiting.
+Katrina was now two years old, and Kristina was almost eight months old when we departed from Holland - first by taxi from Tilburg to Schiphol at Amsterdam, and then by plane to London.
+From there, we took a taxi to the East London docks where the Rangitane lay waiting.

 Our cabin was very roomy.
 It even had a round porthole.
 The whole family occupied it together.
 The journey was very pleasant and rather uneventful.
 We first came to the island of Curacao where we were allowed ashore for half a day.
 There I took the radio I had bought in Holland to a repair shop because it wouldn’t operate on the boat.
 The shopkeeper then switched it on and found nothing wrong with it.
-It ran on batteries and because the ship's cabin was all iron it would not work.
+The batteries were fine, but because the ship's cabin was all iron it would not work.
 I looked a bit sheepish at him.
 I hadn’t thought of that.

-I remember that the boys dug a cactus out the ground in Curacao.
+I remember that the boys dug a cactus out of the ground on Curacao.
 We took it with us to New Zealand.
 We sailed through the Panama canal and then on to Tahiti, but we were not allowed off the boat.

-When we left from there, Katrina had a sore on her lip.
-The ship’s doctor gave some penicillin to be administered twice daily.
-But after two days she developed some blisters and was very miserable, so Rie stopped giving the medicine (which probably saved her life).
-That same evening she went over to the cot to check on Katrina.
-When she lifted her up, she discovered that her skin had let loose.
-Rie could she the raw flesh underneath.
+When we sailed on from there, Katrina got a sore on her lip.
+The ship’s doctor treated it with penicillin to be administered twice daily.
+But after two days she developed some blisters and became very miserable.
+Rie stopped giving her the medicine (and that probably saved her life).
+That same evening, Rie went over to the cot to check on Katrina.
+When she lifted her up, she discovered that her skin had blistered and come loose.
+Rie could see Katrina's raw flesh underneath.

 I hurried to get the doctor and he immediately took Rie and Katrina to the ship’s hospital.
 Katrina was very ill, and had blisters from head to toe.
 We really feared for her life, and so did the doctor.
 There was talk of flying her to land on a helicopter.
-This dire situation lasted for two days, until one morning Rie was woken by the sound of Katrina, sitting up and singing!
+This dire situation lasted for two days.
+The morning after that, Rie was woken by the sound of singing.
+Katrina was sitting up in bed!
 The crisis had passed and the girl was on the way to recovery.
 We both thanked God that moment.
 Apparently our child was allergic to Penicillin.

-By the time we arrived in Wellington, she was peeling from head to toe.
-She made a game of it, and would say“Papier hier” as she showed us each bit of old skin pulled off. ('Paper here' as per the talking rubbish boxes at the Efteling theme park in Holland.)
+By the time we arrived in Wellington, Katrina's skin was peeling head to toe.
+She made a game of it, and would say “Papier hier” as she showed us each bit of old skin pulled off.
+It means: paper here.
+She remembered that phrase which the talking rubbish bins at Efteling theme park in Holland uttered whenever you threw something inside.